la2050/archive/_projects/2016/theraputic-ocean-engagement-surfing-t-o-e-s-as-in-on-the-nose.md

   - Infrastructure (building/space/vehicles etc.)
   - 'Education/training '
   - Community outreach
+project_description: >-
+  TOES programming breaks down barriers of access to LA County beaches.
+Surf Bus invites LA City Park and Recreation Departments out to the beaches of Los Angeles to become 'ocean literate' and we provide the transportation, bathing suits, wetsuits, surf boards, boogie boards, munchies, and the ocean safety and education needed to surfvive and thrive in Los Angeles!
+Our program has a measurable positive impact on the self-esteem, motivation, endurance, and trust (in self) of our participants.
 project_impact: >-
   ["Access to open space and park facilities","Number (and quality) of informal spaces for play","Number of children enrolled in afterschool programs","Number